ipachev/irc_chatbot/document/paper.md

 The complex greeting personality is simply an implementation of the state machine described in the phase 2 specifications of the lab assignment.
 The sheldon personality uses the noun-phrase extractor to lookup relevant senteces in the corpora and produces a sassy message incorporating the relevant sentences.

+We used the approach described in (3) to use NLTK's named entity recognizer.
 Our RegExp parser tags noun phrases containing named entities as EP, and tags normal noun phrases as NP.
-The grammar we use for our RegExp parser is:
+The grammar we use for our RegExp parser is based from the grammar used in (1) and (2), but also adds support for separately extracting noun phrases containing named entities.
+Here is our RegExp parser noun phrase extraction grammar:

 ~~~~
 NOUN: